Go to top of page

 Eligibility

-• seeking employment, further education or training
+• seeking a transition to employment or further education

 • receiving or seeking National Disability Insurance Scheme (NDIS) support